 - To provide an opportunity for students doing systematic reviews to share knowledge, skills and experience with each other.

-This year, the basic training will be provided through three 1 hour lecture-based sessions and three 1.5 hour practical sessions during the Year 4 Review & Integration weeks.
-The lecture-based sessions will cover the core elements in conducting systematic reviews.
-The practical sessions will provide additional opportunities for students to gain hands-on experience of searching the literature, screening papers for inclusion, extracting data, assessing the quality of studies and synthesizing data.
-Students are required to attend the corresponding lecture-based sessions before attending the practical sessions.
+This year, the basic training will be delivered remotely in six 1 hour sessions.
+The sessions will cover the core elements in conducting systematic reviews and provide opportunities for students to gain hands-on experience of searching the literature, screening papers for inclusion, extracting data, assessing the quality of studies and synthesizing data.
 The sessions are open to all medical students in any year group.

-A list of potential systematic reviews for students to contribute to will be added here and emailed to students who have attended after the first sessions in October.
-You can view the list of systematic review projects that were conducted by students in 2018/19 here.
-We cannot guarantee that there will be projects for all students in 2019/20.
+A list of potential systematic reviews for students to contribute to will be provided to students who have attended the sessions after the final session in November.
+You will shortly be able to view examples of some of the systematic review projects that were conducted by students in 2018/19 on this page.
+We cannot guarantee that there will be projects for all students.

 Looking for more information?